 Proprietary ratio = 0.73

-A proprietary ratio of 0.73 shows that the company has 0.73 units of shareholders’ funds for each unit of total asset or in other words 73% of total assets of the company are financed by proprietors’ funds.
+A proprietary ratio of 0.73 shows that the company has 0.73 units of shareholders’ funds for each unit of total assets or in other words, 73% of the total assets of the company are financed by proprietors’ funds.

 High & Low Proprietary Ratio

-This ratio indicates the relative proportions of capital contribution by shareholders in comparison to the total assets of a company.
-It is used as a screening device in financial analysis, a higher ratio, say more than 75% means sufficient comfort for creditors since it points towards lesser dependence on external sources.
+High – This ratio indicates the relative proportions of capital contribution by shareholders in comparison to the total assets of a company.
+It is used as a screening device for financial analysis, a higher ratio, say more than 75% means sufficient comfort for creditors since it points towards lesser dependence on external sources.

 Low – Whereas, a lower ratio, say less than 60% means discomfort for creditors since it shows more dependence on external sources, a lower ratio can be seen as a threat and may increase the unwillingness of creditors to extend credit to the company.
 A company should mix and balance its external and internal sources in a way that none of them is too high in comparison to the other.